-- StandardName The "StandardName" attribute of the advertised field.
-Must be a StandardName found in the NUOPC Field Dictionary. - [Units] The "Units" attribute of the advertised field.
-Must be convertible to the canonical units specified in the NUOPC Field Dictionary for the specified StandardName.
-(Currently this is restricted to be identical to the canonical units specified in the NUOPC Field Dictionary.)
-If omitted, the default is to use the canonical units associated with the StandardName in the NUOPC Field Dictionary. - [LongName] The "LongName" attribute of the advertised field.
-NUOPC does not restrict the value of this attribute.
-If omitted, the default is to use the StandardName. - [ShortName] The "ShortName" attribute of the advertised field.
-NUOPC does not restrict the value of this attribute.
-If omitted, the default is to use the StandardName. - [name] The actual name of the advertised field by which it is accessed in the state object.
-NUOPC does not restrict the value of this variable.
-If omitted, the default is to use the value of the ShortName. - [TransferOfferField] The "TransferOfferField" attribute of the advertised field.
+- [name] The actual name of the advertised field by which it is accessed in the state object.
+The string provided for name must not contain the slash ("/") character.
+If omitted, the default is to use the value of the ShortName. - [TransferOfferGeomObject] The "TransferOfferGeomObject" attribute of the advertised field.
 NUOPC controls the vocabulary of this attribute.
 Valid options are "will provide", "can provide", "cannot provide".
 If omitted, the default is "will provide". - [SharePolicyField] The "SharePolicyField" attribute of the advertised field.
 NUOPC controls the vocabulary of this attribute.
 Valid options are "share", and "not share".
-If omitted, the default is "not share". - [TransferOfferGeomObject] The "TransferOfferGeomObject" attribute of the advertised field.
+If omitted, the default is "not share". - [SharePolicyGeomObject] The "SharePolicyGeomObject" attribute of the advertised field.
 NUOPC controls the vocabulary of this attribute.
-Valid options are "will provide", "can provide", "cannot provide".
-If omitted, the default is equal to TransferOfferField. - [SharePolicyGeomObject] The "SharePolicyGeomObject" attribute of the advertised field.
-NUOPC controls the vocabulary of this attribute.
 Valid options are "share", and "not share".
-If omitted, the default is equal to SharePolicyField. - [rc] Return code; equals ESMF_SUCCESS if there are no errors.
+If omitted, the default is equal to SharePolicyField. - [vm] If present, the Field object used during advertising is created on the specified ESMF\VM object.
+The default is to create the Field object on the VM of the current component context. - [rc] Return code; equals ESMF\SUCCESS if there are no errors.

-3.9.4 NUOPC_Advertise - Advertise a list of Fields in a State
+3.9.4 NUOPC\Advertise - Advertise a list of Fields in a State

-! call using generic interface: NUOPC_Advertise subroutine NUOPC_AdvertiseFields(state, StandardNames, & TransferOfferField, SharePolicyField, & TransferOfferGeomObject, SharePolicyGeomObject, rc)

 '''

+!
+Private name; call using NUOPC_Advertise()

+subroutine NUOPC_AdvertiseFields(state, StandardNames, &

+TransferOfferGeomObject, SharePolicyField, SharePolicyGeomObject, rc)

+'''

+'''

 type(ESMF_State), intent(inout) :: state

 character(), intent(in) :: StandardNames(:)

-character(), intent(in), optional :: TransferOfferField
+character(), intent(in), optional :: TransferOfferGeomObject

 character(), intent(in), optional :: SharePolicyField

-character(), intent(in), optional :: TransferOfferGeomObject

 character(), intent(in), optional :: SharePolicyGeomObject

 integer, intent(out), optional :: rc

 '''

 Advertise a list of fields in a state.
 This creates a list of empty fields and adds it to the state.
-The "StandardName", and "TransferOfferGeomObject" attributes of all the fields are set according to the provided input.
-The "Units", "LongName", and "ShortName" attributes for each field are set according to the defaults documented under method 3.9.3 state The ESMF_State object through which the fields are advertised.
+The "StandardName", "TransferOfferGeomObject", "SharePolicyField", and "SharePolicyGeomObject" attributes of all the fields are set according to the provided input.
+The "Units", "LongName", and "ShortName" attributes for each field are set according to the defaults documented under method 3.9.3 state The ESMF\State object through which the fields are advertised.